Common Causes of Mouth Breathing

 Frequently Asked Questions

-We understand that you may have many questions regarding dental emergencies in SE Calgary.
+We understand you may have many questions regarding dental emergencies in SE Calgary.
 That’s why we have compiled some common questions and tried to answer them for your convenience.
-If you have other concerns, let us know by speaking to a team member.
+Let us know if you have other concerns by speaking to a team member.

 How Long Does It Take to Treat a Chipped, Cracked, or Broken Tooth?